This post may contain affiliate links.

 Sticks and Stones by Abby Cooper

 Elyse was born with an unusual affliction.
 Words that people think of to describe Elyse show up on her arms and legs.
 This isn’t a problem for her until middle school when people start to think of her harshly.
 Words like ‘loser’ and ‘pathetic’ start showing up on her body.
 This book illustrates the importance of being kind and choosing words carefully.
+Children will either identify with Elyse or the people thinking unkind thoughts, but there is a learning opportunity either way.

 Trapped by Michael Northrup